syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 2.Create a `CustomDictionary` instance and add the custom word file path to the [CustomDictionary.DictionaryPath](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CustomDictionary.html#Syncfusion_Windows_Forms_Tools_CustomDictionary_DictionaryPath) property and add the culture to the [CustomDictionary.Culture](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.CustomDictionary.html) property.

-3.Add the  `CustomDictionary` into the `Spell CheckerAdv.Dictionaries` collection
+3.Add the  `CustomDictionary` into the `SpellCheckerAdv.Dictionaries` collection

-4.Setting the required culture to the `Spell CheckerAdv.Culture` property.
+4.Setting the required culture to the `SpellCheckerAdv.Culture` property.

-N> The following code snippets only explain the insertion of the custom dictionary to the `Spell Checker`.
-You can get code snippets to add a `Spell Checker`, from [Adding Spell CheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.
+N> The following code snippets only explain the insertion of the custom dictionary to the `SpellChecker`.
+You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.

 {% tabs %}
 {% highlight C# %}